buildbotics/tpl-docs/Drawing Aids Library.md

 ###polyhedron(P)
 ####Description
-polyhedron accepts a single object (P) as an argument and creates a polyhedron based on the content of the object.
+polyhedron(P) accepts a single object (P) as an argument and creates a polyhedron based on the content of the object.
 The contents of P will contain the number of sides to the polyhedron and the radius of the polyhedron.
 Optionally, P may specify that the vertexes of the polyhedron be rounded and if so how many increments should be provided in each rounded vertex.
+The resulting polyhedron is centered around the origin {x: 0,Y: 0}
 ####Example
 The following code creates a five point polyhedron with a radius of 100 and rounded vertexes.
 The radius of the vertexes is 15 and each rounded vertex is broken into 10 increments.
 ```